MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 Here we can just publish, a novel ML-based thermodynamic modeling approach has been developed and validated against simulations.
 Related AI/ML developments are available in my companion repository:
 [Physics-Informed AI/ML Modeling](https://github.com/MajidMehrnia/Physics-Informed-AI-ML-for-Thermodynamic-Modeling)

-For detailed technical or further information regarding this AI/ML framework, please contact the repository maintainer.
+Detailed technical information on this AI/ML framework is provided in the following sub-sections.

 **AI-Integrated System Design & Optimization Software:**